 Stache, a true Warrior and Hero.

-Stache taking a break in the Gulf during his Katrina mission
+Stache taking a break in the Gulf of Mexico during his Katrina mission

 Hans H. Orberg, Lingua Latina Per Se Illustrata - C. Iulii Caesaris Commentarii De Bello Gallico 2003.